Lackawanna State Park

 Explore organized group tenting for more information.

 Ice under the bridge is UNSAFE all winter!

-Cross-country Skiing: All trails can be cross-country skied, although Lakeview and most trails in the campground and picnicking areas are recommended.
+Cross-country Skiing: All trails can be cross-country skied and snowshoed, although Lakeshore, Snowflake and most trails in the campground and picnicking areas are recommended.

-Sledding: The gentle slopes by Pavilion 1 are recommended for sledding.
+Sledding: The gentle slopes by Hilltop Pavilion are recommended for sledding.

-Ice Fishing: Most of the 198-acre Lackawanna Lake is open for ice fishing, except for the ice skating area, under the PA 407 bridge and near the dam/spillway.
-Common fish are trout, muskellunge, walleye, pickerel, perch and largemouth bass.
+Ice Fishing: Most of the 198-acre Lackawanna Lake is open for ice fishing, except for the ice skating area, under the PA 407 bridge and near the dam.

 Environmental Education and Interpretation

 Programming is available year-round at Lackawanna State Park.
 The environmental education specialist provides services to schools, communities and park visitors.
 Educational programs include Watershed Education, teacher in-service credit workshops, community programs, curriculum consultation and resource services.
 Summertime programming includes DiscoverE and weekend interpretive programs.

 Explore the Calendar of Events for a listing of upcoming events.